Drivingsimulation/driving-cognition-lab/simulator.md

 ---
 layout: default
-title: Driving Simulator
+title: "🏎️ Research Technology"
 nav_order: 3
 ---

-# Our Technology: Tecknosim by Tecknotrove
+# Our Technology: High-Fidelity Driving Simulator

-The centerpiece of our lab is the **Tecknosim Driving Simulator**, an advanced research tool designed by Tecknotrove.
-This high-fidelity system allows us to study complex human-machine interactions in a safe, controlled, and highly realistic virtual environment.
+The centerpiece of our lab is an advanced, high-fidelity driving simulator designed for human factors research.
+This system allows us to investigate complex human-machine interactions within a safe, controlled, and highly realistic virtual environment.

-### Key Technical Specifications:
+---

+## Technical Specifications

+To ensure ecological validity, the simulator is equipped with the following high-performance components:

-* **Immersive Visuals:** A multi-channel display system providing a wide field of view (up to 180°), essential for studying peripheral awareness and hazard perception.
+* **180° Immersive Visuals**: A multi-channel display system providing a wide field of view, essential for studying peripheral awareness, hazard perception, and spatial cognition.
-* **Realistic Controls:** Equipped with actual vehicle components, including high-torque force feedback steering and realistic pedal feel to simulate authentic vehicle dynamics.
+* **Haptic Feedback Controls**: Equipped with actual vehicle components, including high-torque force feedback steering and realistic pedal resistance to simulate authentic vehicle dynamics.
-* **Precision Data Logging:** The system records millisecond-accurate data on driver inputs, reaction times, lane deviation, and speed maintenance.
+* **Precision Data Acquisition**: The system records millisecond-accurate telemetry on driver inputs, reaction times, lane deviation, and velocity maintenance.
-* **Environmental Control:** We can simulate varied weather (rain, fog, night driving) and diverse road types (urban, highway, rural) to test cognitive load under different stressors.
+* **Dynamic Environmental Engine**: Capabilities to simulate varied atmospheric conditions (rain, fog, night driving) and diverse infrastructure (urban, highway, rural) to measure cognitive load under specific stressors.

+---

-### Research Capabilities:
+## Research Applications

+Our facility utilizes this technology to bridge the gap between laboratory findings and real-world driving behavior:

-* **Advanced Driver Assistance Systems (ADAS):** Testing how humans interact with automated features.
+### 1. Advanced Driver Assistance Systems (ADAS)
+We evaluate how human operators interact with and trust automated features, focusing on "take-over" requests and system transparency.

+### 2. Driver Behavioral Profiling
-* **Driver Profiling:** Using the Tecknotrove Driver Profiling System to analyze behavior patterns and risk levels.
+Using standardized assessment protocols, we analyze individual behavior patterns, risk-taking tendencies, and professional competency levels.

+### 3. Cognitive Load & Distraction
-* **Cognitive Load Studies:** Evaluating the impact of distractions on driving performance.
+We measure the impact of secondary tasks (auditory, visual, or cognitive) on primary driving performance using integrated data streams.

+---

+### Research Inquiries
+If you are interested in utilizing our simulation environment for collaborative research or industrial testing, please contact us.

+(mailto:sunder.bukya@mahindrauniversity.edu.in){: style="color: #6a0dad; font-weight: bold;"}